-Which is the best way to prepare for the IELTS exam?
+How to best prepare for the IELTS exam

 There is no perfect answer to this.
 Some students choose to use books and do tests on paper on their own, others pay for one-on-one classes with an instructor, and finally, some others enroll in online courses, with lectures, extensive speaking and writing practice and essay feedback from exam experts.